haileyplusplus/geopipeline/README.md

  - **transit**: Outputs a map illustrating public transit bus frequencies in the Chicago area.
  - **osmdev**: Filters OpenStreetMap roads data for the state of Illinois down to just the Chicago area.
  - **bikemap**: Combines bicycle facility information and street information for the City of Chicago and runs routing simulations to identify streets that are good through routes for bicycling.

+To run the pipeline with one of these workflows:

+`python3 -m pipelinerunner <workflow_name>`